-• Understand the basics of science of biodiversity and Learn tools and techniques of monitoring of biological diversity
+Understand the basics of science of biodiversity and Learn tools and techniques of monitoring

-- Cite the scientific evidence for biodiversity change in the modern era and detail the contemporary causes of diversity loss - Understand and convey the ecological, social, and economic impacts of diversity loss. - Apply management principles and tools that are used to conserve diversity at levels from genes to landscapes. - Understand the status of global climate change and their mitigation and adaptation measures.
+• Cite the scientific evidence for biodiversity change in the modern era and detail the contemporary causes of diversity loss genes to landscapes. their mitigation and adaptation measures. · Understand the status of plobal climate change and their mitigation and adaptation measures.